NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

   :math:`\left\{ \gamma, \Sigma,g,V,V3,V8,V15,V24,V35,T3,T8,T15,T24,T35\right\}`.

 Additional information may be introduced via correction factors known internally as :math:`C`-factors.
-These consist of datapoint by datapoint multiplicative corrections to the final result of the ``FK`` convolution :math:`\mathcal{O}`.
+These consist of data point by data point multiplicative corrections to the final result of the ``FK`` convolution :math:`\mathcal{O}`.
 These are provided by ``CFACTOR`` files, typical applications being the application of NNLO and electroweak corrections.
 For processes which depend non-linearly